hawkeyesec/scanner-cli/README.md

 __Note:__ We only look inside the contents of files up to 20kb, I plan to add configuration options in the future to allow you to change this.

 ## Running Hawkeye
+I wanted Hawkeye to be as flexible as possible, as a result it supports numerous methods of execution.

 ### Standalone (command line)
-There are two ways to run Hawkeye from the command line, the first is the easiest if you have nodejs on your host, simply type `npm install -g hawkeye-scanner`.
+There are two ways to run Hawkeye from the command line, the first is the easiest if you have nodejs on your host, simply type `npm install -g hawkeye-scanner` which will add the `hawkeye` binary to your path.

 If you don't have, or want anything on your host, you can use docker with `docker run --rm -v $PWD:/target stono/hawkeye`.